Rei III: Analysis and themes

-Asuka, having fallen into depression and realized she is useless, never meets the gaze of other people and refuses to even look at her friend Hikari in the eye.
+Asuka, having fallen into depression and realized she is useless, never meets the gaze of other people and refuses to even look her friend Hikari in the eye.
+She just plays video games all the time, ignoring everyone.
+For writer Andrew M. Winters, Asuka's personal "sense of self and confidence are shattered".
 Misato, on the other hand, shows a cold attitude at the sight of the Angel Armisael, maintaining distance and feeling anger towards Nerv as she is left in the dark about its secrets.
 After Rei II's death, Misato enters Shinji's room and attempts to console him by holding out her hand; Shinji rejects Misato's touch, telling her to stop.
 According to Virginie Nebbia, Misato attempts to console Shinji sensually, offering him an adult relationship, which then connects to The End of Evangelion, in which Misato kisses Shinji.
 The official filmbooks on the series offer an explanation of the scene, saying: "Misato stretched out her hand to Shinji.
 At this time she may have intended to offer her body to comfort Shinji.
-However, this was merely substitutive behaviour to assuage her loneliness".
+However, this was merely a substitutive behaviour to assuage her loneliness".
 According to the Evangelion Chronicle encyclopedia, Misato is rejected by Shinji because she only tries to use him as a distraction, and Shinji "is sensitive to this kind of deception".
+According to Gainax's staff, Hideaki Anno, by contrast, reacted angrily when he learned that everyone interpreted the scene in a sexual way.